tighten/takeout/README.md

 ### Start a specific stopped container

-Passed the container id of stopped container, start the stopped container which matches it.
+Passed the container ID of stopped container, start the stopped container which matches it.

 ```bash
 takeout start {container_id}